How to Apply

 If you are offered admission to the Pharm.D. program, you will receive an email request from PharmCAS for information to allow a criminal background check.
 Be apprised that the Pharmacy Quality Assurance Commission can refuse to issue you a license to practice in the state of Washington due to a felony conviction.

+WSU will not automatically or unreasonably deny an applicant’s admission or restrict access to campus residency based on an applicant’s criminal history.
 While public institutions may or may not deny your admission based on a criminal record, you may not receive board approval based on a felony record.
 Since a board-approved internship licensure is required to complete the experiential portions of the professional curriculum, you would not be able to academically progress successfully beyond the first professional year.

 If you have a criminal conviction on your record you may not be able to complete your degree, regardless of whether WSU grants you admission to the Pharm.D. program.